ManlyMarco/UniversalUnityDemosaics/README.md

 Demosaic targetted at games using the CubismModel framework.
 Usually DumbRendererDemosaic is good enough but some games might work better with this one.

 ## How to use?
-1. Get the latest version of BepInEx 5 and install it to your game.
+1. Get the latest version of BepInEx 5 (BepInEx6 for the IL2CPP version) and install it to your game.
 2. Copy one of the demosaic .dll files to the `BepInEx\plugins` folder.
 3. See if the plugin load and have effect on the game.
 If not, remove it and try a different one.